 Clients often ask, “What return will I get from Executive Coaching?”
 In my experience there are several ways of answering this question ranging from ‘What do you want?’ to a more in-depth view of the research supporting the efficacy of coaching.
 In their meta-analysis of the effects of coaching on individual outcomes, Theeboom et al … Continue reading Looking for just financial returns from Executive Coaching is far too narrow?

 How your attitude to the events in June could reveal a great deal about the future of your business and your leadership style.
 The last two weeks have probably been the most momentous and, in some ways exciting and uncertain in most of our lifetimes.
 Kipling’s quote ‘IF you can keep your head when all … Continue reading Brexit, Boardrooms and Beliefs

 I get asked this question daily.
 Leadership is open to widely different interpretations and full of confusing ideas and terminology.
 The descriptions, definitions and examples of leadership vary enormously.
 We lead when we are first given a supervisory role at work, a monarch and president are both leaders.
 We lead our own children in rights … Continue reading How do you define Leadership?

-When Claudio Ranieri became Leicester City Manager in the summer of 2015 most so-called experts, as well as fans, expressed their amazement.
-Many pundits said it was a crazy appointment and that the Leicester city team were now favourites for relegation from the Premiership even before a ball had been kicked! #lcfc At present Leicester … Continue reading The Ranieri Effect – Lessons in Dynamic Leadership
+When Claudio Ranieri became Leicester City Manager in the summer of 2015, most so-called experts, as well as fans, expressed their amazement.
+Many pundits said it was a crazy appointment and that the Leicester city team were now favourites for relegation from the Premiership before a ball had even been kicked!
+At present Leicester City … Continue reading The Ranieri Effect – Lessons in Dynamic Leadership